brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 But then we also have to define what the various other operations on pointers to references are.
 What about addition and subtraction and indexing (i.e. `#3`)?
 Equality (i.e. `#4`)?
 Ordering?
 If we reject indexing, what about `p[0]`?

-Basically, I think supporting references-to-unknown is largely about _not_ rejecting those cases.
+Supporting references-to-unknown is largely about _not_ rejecting those cases that are currently rejected.
 Similarly, supporting `this` in the context of (implicit or explicit) class member access is likewise simply about not rejecting.
-But in order to support arbitrary pointers, there's a whole lot of things that need to be specified.
-As such, the line I'm trying with this paper is to support references and _specifically_ class member access through `this`, but not arbitrary pointers.
+In order to support pointers-to-unknown, we likewise try to push rejecting cases as far as possible.
+That is, indirecting through a `T*` with unknown value just gives you some unknown `T`.

+But what about the other operations?
+Comparing two pointers, where at least one is a pointer-to-unknown, cannot be a constant expression so will have to be rejected.
+There is a notable exception here in doing something like `p == p` which could potentially be `true` but seems exceedingly narrow.
+What about pointer arithmetic?
+Should the `#3` example above work or not?
+Would your answer change if instead of a pointer we had an array of unknown bound (there's an example of such later in this paper)?
+What if it were `p[0]` instead of `p[3]`?

+This paper takes a very narrow position here: indirecting through a `T*` with unknown value is fine, but that's all you can do with it.
+That is, pointers-to-unknown behave a lot like references-to-unknown that are just spelled differently.
+No pointer arithmetic, comparison, invocation, etc.

 # Proposal

-The proposal is to allow these cases to just work.
+The proposal is to allow all these cases to just work.
 That is, if during constant evaluation, we run into a reference with unknown origin, this is still okay, we keep going.
-Similarly, class member access through `this`.
+Similarly, if we run into a pointer with unknown origin, we allow indirecting through it.

-Some operations are allowed to propagate a reference-to-unknown node (such as class member access or derived-to-non-virtual-base conversions).
+Some operations are allowed to propagate a reference-to-unknown or pointer-to-unknown node (such as class member access or derived-to-non-virtual-base conversions).
 But most operations are definitely non-constant (such as lvalue-to-rvalue conversion, assignment, any polymorphic operations, conversion to a virtual base class, etc.).
 This paper is _just_ proposing allowing those cases that work irrespective of the value of the reference or pointer (i.e. those that are truly constant), so any operation that depends on the value in any way needs to continue to be forbidden.

 Notably, this paper is definitively _not_ proposing any kind of short-circuiting evaluation.
 For example: